luandretta/worth-a-trip-drf/README.md

 - Django Rest Framework

 A powerful and flexible toolkit for building Web APIs, that offers Authentication policies including packages for OAuth1a and OAuth2 and serialization that supports both ORM and non-ORM data sources.

+- React Framework

+React allows you to build user interfaces out of individual pieces called components.
+React components are JavaScript functions.

 - Signals